sparkfun/SparkFun_Thing_Plus_RP2350/docs/hardware_overview.md

 ### 2-Pin JST Connector, Battery Charger, & Fuel Gauge

-!!! danger "WARNING: LiPo Battery Connector Polarity"
+!!! danger "WARNING: LiPo Battery Connector Polarity (v10 Only)"
-	The LiPo battery connector on v10 of the Thing Plus - RP2350 is <b>reversed</b> from SparkFun's normal 2-pin JST battery connection.
+	The LiPo battery connector on v10 ([DD-27675](https://www.sparkfun.com/products/27675)) of the Thing Plus - RP2350 is <b>reversed</b> from SparkFun's normal 2-pin JST battery connection.
 If you are using this board with a battery, follow the silkscreen markings on the board for correct polarity.
 This means v10 is <b>incompatible</b> with all single-cell LiPo batteries SparkFun carries.

-We have a fix incoming and v11 of this board will resolve this issue.
-We'll update this and all other notes about this error once that version is released.
+	The updated version, v11 ([WRL-25134](https://www.sparkfun.com/products/25134)), fixes this issue.

 ??? note "Want some LiPo battery care tips?"
 	Check out our <a href="https://learn.sparkfun.com/tutorials/single-cell-lipo-battery-care">Single Cell LiPo Battery Care tutorial</a> for some helpful tips on handling and caring for them.